AlonHor/Closele_frontend/README.md

 After winning (or giving up) you can play again by pressing the play again button in the top left:<br />
 ![image](https://user-images.githubusercontent.com/57628667/197333378-5207fe3b-6dd9-4bd9-a7f1-e1f67a24229a.png)

-_Better version of this README will be coming soon._